Theory of Recollection

 OriginatedAncient (entrenched in the language)

 SynopsisNativism asserts that personal knowledge, understanding, and ability are innate rather than acquired or developed.
 It is rooted in Plato’s Innatism (see below).
 Plato began with the question of how one can learn something totally new.
 Reasoning that if one knows something, one need not question it, and if one doesn’t know something, one doesn’t know how to question it, he concluded that one cannot learn what one did not previously know.
 Hence, all learning is merely remembering or recalling.
 Nativism embraces the same themes, but frames them in terms of genetics and psychology, arguing that beliefs and knowledge are programmed into minds.
 Associated discourses and constructs include:

 - Genetic Memory – a complex behavioral pattern that that is manifest prior to opportunity to learn it (e.g., suckling; tracking another’s eye movement)

 - Innatism – the conviction that knowledge is already present in one’s mind at birth

-- Intuitionism – the conviction that personal knowledge is derived from intuition – that is, sudden perceptions, impressions, or insights that arrives as strong convictions but without an awareness of origins
+- Intuitionism – the conviction that personal knowledge is derived from intuition – that is, sudden perceptions, impressions, or insights that arrive as strong convictions but without an awareness of origins

-- Neonativism – the perspective that holds that (1) much, but not all, of personal knowledge is innate, (2) cognitive development is constrained by biology, and (3) humans are predisposed to engage with and to ignore certain types of information.
+- Neonativism (Structural Constraint Theory) – the perspective that holds that (1) much, but not all, of personal knowledge is innate, (2) cognitive development is constrained by biology, and (3) humans are predisposed to engage with and to ignore certain types of information.
 An associated discourse is:

 - Theory Theory – combining Neonativism and Non-Trivial Constructivisms, the perspective that cognitive development is a blend of the unfolding of innate knowledge and the generation of experience-based knowledge.